 Telephone: mobile telephones operate in roaming in Saboba and they are quite expensive but texting is also possible and it is a good way to keep in contact with families and friends.
-The Admin also has a satellite cell phone for emergencies (+39 338 5332030).
+The HoM also has a satellite cell phone for emergencies (+39 338 5332030) and it is important to carry it during outreach where network is absent.

-Internet: it is possible to use internet in the afternoon in the office in Saboba.
+Internet: it is possible to use internet on Wednesday evenings and Sundays.
 But we cannot guarantee coverage and sometimes the whole system is down.